eight04/angular-ezdialog/README.md

 angular-ezdialog
 ================

-An simple AngularJS dialog service based on $modal of UI Bootstrap
+A simple AngularJS dialog service based on $modal of UI Bootstrap

 Demo
 ----